khaled-mehizel/HR-analysis/README.md

  An analytical report of fictitious HR data meant to shed light on turnover rates, the causes, patterns, and how to improve said rate.

 # Goal
-This project covers a fictitious dataset that covers HR data of a travel agency, the goal of this study is to analyze the company's employee attrition rate, examine its causes, and find ways to improve the situation.
+This project covers a fictitious dataset that covers HR data of a travel agency.
+The agency is struggling with high employee attrition rate.
+The goal of this study is to analyze the company's employee attrition rate, identify the causes, and suggest solutions to improve the situation.
 All using our data!
 Note that this project is restricted to the analysis side of things, so no predictive stuff here.

 In order to reach our goal, we want to answer the following questions using our data: